juliev1234/OpenBim_Group10/A3_UseCase/readme.md

 ### 6) IFC and data

--	IFC data
+-	IFC data:
 The IFC entities needed for the tool to function is: IfcFooting, IfcFoundation, ifcWall, IfcColumn and IfcBeam.
 The properties needed for the entities are: Dimensions, Material properties and their coordinates.
 With this information the number of structural elements and coordinate data for the structural elements can be handled and sorted in the different material properties categories.

--	External sources
+-	External sources:
 A catalog with density of different materials, so the dead-load can be calculated based on the material’s properties and dimensions.

--	Assumptions
+-	Assumptions:
 It is assumed that all the bearing elements found from the IFC entities are geometrically connected in order to set up the topology of the building.
 Bearing elements are simplified throughout the cross section so a homogeneous material from a density catalog can be assigned.